salahghalyon/salahghalyon.github.io/_pages/about.md

 ---

 Salah AbuGhalyon was born in Amman, Jordan, in 1991.
 He received his BSc.
 Degree in Computer Engineering from the Hashemite University in 2013, and a M.Sc.
 Degree in Computer Engineering/Embedded Systems from Yarmouk University in 2016.
 He has been certified as HUAWEI AI Instructor in 2020.
 His current research interest includes cyber-physical security, risk assessment of cyber physical threats.
-Presently,He is an assistant researcher on a project titled "Analyzing Smart Grid Resilience Under Cyber-Physical Threats," funded by the Scientific Research and Innovation Support Fund under the Ministry of Higher Education, Jordan.[academicpages template](https://cyberssgridhu.github.io/index.html).
+Presently,He is an assistant researcher on a project titled "Analyzing Smart Grid Resilience Under Cyber-Physical Threats," funded by the Scientific Research and Innovation Support Fund under the Ministry of Higher Education, Jordan.[CyberSSGridHU](https://cyberssgridhu.github.io/index.html).

 Certificates
 ======